 Annual compliance typically runs $20,000–$40,000: SCB annual fee ($5,000–$10,000), registered agent ($3,000–$6,000), annual audit ($6,000–$12,000), compliance officer retainer ($5,000–$10,000).
 This positions the Bahamas between BVI and Cayman on the cost spectrum.

 The Securities Commission of the Bahamas typically requires 8-12 weeks for initial review and approval, though this can extend to 16 weeks if additional documentation or clarifications are requested.
 The timeline depends heavily on application completeness and whether you require expedited processing.
-Most applicants should budget 3-4 months from submission to license issuance.
+Most applicants should budget 3-4 months from submission to licence issuance.

 The Bahamas imposes no corporate income tax, capital gains tax, or dividends tax, making it extremely tax-efficient for forex operations.
 However, you may face withholding taxes on certain international transactions and must comply with FATCA and CRS reporting requirements.
 It is advisable to consult a local tax advisor to understand obligations in your home jurisdiction, as many countries tax worldwide income regardless of where it's earned.

-Forex licenses in the Bahamas are renewable annually upon continued compliance with regulatory requirements and timely payment of renewal fees, which typically cost $15,000-$25,000 per year in 2026.
+Forex licences in the Bahamas are renewable annually upon continued compliance with regulatory requirements and timely payment of renewal fees, which typically cost $15,000-$25,000 per year in 2026.
 There is no maximum tenure limit, meaning you can renew indefinitely as long as you meet ongoing obligations.
 However, the Securities Commission may refuse renewal if you have violated regulations or failed to maintain required capital levels.

 You must provide certified copies of passports, proof of address (utility bills or bank statements within 3 months), and detailed beneficial ownership declarations for all shareholders holding 10% or more.
 Additionally, you must submit a source of funds declaration with supporting documentation such as bank statements, business registration documents, or inheritance certificates explaining how initial capital was acquired.
 The Securities Commission conducts enhanced due diligence on all beneficial owners to ensure compliance with AML standards.

-A Bahamas license offers strong US and Latin American market access with minimal compliance costs, but offers limited EU passporting rights and may face restrictions accepting European clients post-FTX scrutiny.
-Malta and Dubai licenses provide better EU/MENA market access respectively but require significantly higher capital ($730,000+ for Malta) and more stringent ongoing compliance.
+A Bahamas licence offers strong US and Latin American market access with minimal compliance costs, but offers limited EU passporting rights and may face restrictions accepting European clients post-FTX scrutiny.
+Malta and Dubai licences provide better EU/MENA market access respectively but require significantly higher capital ($730,000+ for Malta) and more stringent ongoing compliance.
 The best choice depends on your target client base: choose Bahamas for Americas-focused operations, Malta for EU expansion, or Dubai for Middle Eastern markets.